cypress-io/cypress-documentation/source/examples/examples/docker.md

 There are Docker images:

-- `cypress/base:<Node version>` have the operating system dependencies required for Cypress to run.
+- `cypress/base:<Node version>` has the operating system dependencies required to run Cypress.
-- `cypress/browsers:<tag>` extend the base images with pre-installed browsers.
+- `cypress/browsers:<tag>` extends the base images with pre-installed browsers.
-- `cypress/included:<Cypress version>` extend the base images with pre-installed Cypress.
+- `cypress/included:<Cypress version>` extends the base images with pre-installed Cypress versions.

 # Examples